cmdr2/ec2-runner/README.md

 Note: the overhead varies slightly.
 These measurements are for t2.large.
 For t2.micro, the overheads were about 30s-1min more.

 ### Costs:
-The EBS cost per month shouldn't be more than Rs.
-90 / month.
 The EC2 cost depends on the instance type and how much it's used, obviously.
+The EBS cost shouldn't be more than $1.2 per month, assuming a 30gb SSD volume is used.

 ## Commands:
 * `build.sh` - builds Parallel.exe from the Unity Project